jbroadway/docs/docs/1.0/creator-tools/mapping-facial-expressions.md

 # Mapping facial expressions

+Flipside's facial expression engine can animate your characters' faces in a variety of ways, including eyes (movement and blinking), facial expressions (happy, sad, surprised, angry), and lip syncing as you speak.

+In the [Flipside Creator Tools](/docs/1.0/creator-tools) this is mapped to your character in its **Avatar Model References** component, found in the Unity inspector window when you open your character's scene and click on the root of your character in the scene hierarchy.

+There are three methods of mapping facial expressions:

+1. [Blend shape mapping](#blend-shape-mapping) - Maps facial expressions to various preset shapes on your character model's face that represent each facial expression, eye blink state, and lip sync [viseme](https://en.wikipedia.org/wiki/Viseme).
+2. [Simplified blend shape mapping](#simplified-blend-shape-mapping) - Blend shape mapping with only one shape for lip syncing representing an open mouth state.
+Great for Muppet-style animation!
+3. [Texture mapping](#texture mapping) - Maps lip syncing to a series of textures that represent your character's face in that position.
+Ideal for that classic cartoon feel!

 ## Blend shape mapping

 Here's a quick overview of how to map blend shapes in the [Flipside Creator Tools](/docs/1.0/creator-tools).